AllCAPs788/Tableau_Cycling/Analysis.md

-This is my analysis for my tableau project.
+# Citibike Analysis

-In going though my data, I found the following two data trends [insert trends]
+In going though my data, I found the following two data trends breaking down variables regarding gender and age.

+## Trend 1:

+The first trend I visualized was the counts of male vs. female bikers per each station.

+## Trend 2:

-One phenomena that I traced was age vs. average trip duration and the total trip durations in minutes by decade of birth.
+Another phenomena that I traced was age vs. average trip duration and the total trip durations in minutes by decade of birth.

 From the data I found one particular quirk: for a modern service, some of the users were born well over a hundred years ago.